 Starting July 1, 2026, Ontario is changing auto insurance to give you more options and control over your coverage.
 This means you can choose insurance that best meets your needs.
 To learn more about the optional benefits and what they cover, [Download our Factsheet or Visit our Website].

 Here are nine examples of life situations that show how auto insurance can be tailored to better protect individuals and families.
 These examples are for illustrative purposes only and are not intended to reflect everyone’s unique situation.
-Before making changes to your policy, think about your needs and circumstances, review your current coverage and speak to your insurer, agent, or broker.
+Before making changes to your policy, think about your needs and circumstances, review your current coverage and speak to your broker.
 It’s also important to review your private or workplace benefits plans as you may already be covered elsewhere.

 The descriptions of the statutory accident benefits in this document is a summary of the statutory accident benefits in Ontario Regulation 34/10 (the “SABS”).
 Do not rely on this summary alone.
 For full details, refer to the SABS or speak with your insurer, agent, or broker.